-Regarding the external factors it is true that the decline of the euro against the dollar created difficulties for Turkish exports.
-Nevertheless, as already noted, export performance was quite satisfactory with earnings rising by 7 per cent in 2000, broadly keeping pace with growth in world trade.
+Regarding external factors it is true that the decline of the euro against the dollar created difficulties for Turkish exports.
+Nevertheless, as already noted, export performance was quite satisfactory, with earnings rising by 7 per cent in 2000 and thus broadly keeping pace with growth in world trade.
 In any case, according to the Fund's own judgment discussed above, the appreciation of the lira should not have caused a major problem since the currency was estimated to have been undervalued by some 10 per cent on the eve of the stabilization program, and the subsequent appreciation was in the same order of magnitude.

 The policy response to the speculative attack on the currency was broadly the same as in previous emerging market crises.
-The IMF provided funds in order to guarantee repayment of foreign creditors and to ensure the maintenance of convertibility of the lira and free capital movements while promoting tight macroeconomic policies and structural reforms to restore confidence in financial markets.
-Doubtless, there were some variations around the theme.
-The Fund was quick in demanding a move to floating in large part because of increased criticisms from the United States congress that its interventions resulted in using taxpayers' money to defend unsustainable exchange rates and policies, and because the Korean and Brazilian experiences had clearly shown that, as long as capital is free to move, currency pegs cannot be maintained or realigned in an orderly way once confidence is eroded.
-However, these nuances in the Fund's approach to the Turkish crisis did not make much difference for the final outcome:
+The IMF provided funds in order to guarantee repayment of foreign creditors and to ensure the maintenance of convertibility of the lira and free capital movements, while also promoting tight macroeconomic policies and structural reforms to restore confidence in financial markets.
+There are of course always some variations around the basic theme.
+The Fund was quick in demanding a move to floating in large part because of increased criticisms from the United States congress that its interventions resulted in using taxpayers' money to defend unsustainable exchange rates and policies, and because the Thai, Korean, and Brazilian experiences had clearly shown that, as long as capital is free to move, currency pegs cannot be maintained or realigned in an orderly way once confidence is eroded.16 However, these nuances in the Fund's approach to the Turkish crisis did not make much difference for the final outcome: the policies advocated failed to restore confidence, the currency collapsed, interest rates skyrocketed, and the economy went into an unprecedented recession in the post-war era.